Create your bidding masterplan

 Firstly, you need to decide whether to bid or not, based on a considered rationale, preferably following a fixed process, drawn up in preparation, that can be applied to all bid decisions.
 Carefully check you can meet the qualifying criteria and the necessary bidding requirements such as relevant insurances, certifications and memberships.

-Writing a bid is costly in time and resources – it is better to use those resources wisely to bid for contracts which are achievable, allocating resources to fewer, worthwhile bids with a greater chance of success.
+Writing a bid is costly in both time and resources – it is better to use those resources wisely to bid for contracts which are achievable.
+Allocating resources to fewer, worthwhile bids with a greater chance of success.
 Consider whether your company can deliver the service or requirement within the bid and whether you can evidence it.
 Question your relationship with the buyer and whether you can deliver within budget.
 Consider your competitors and their likely submissions.
 Take into account your other contracts and commitments.

 Fail to plan, plan to fail